hmrc/income-tax-calculation/.github/PULL_REQUEST_TEMPLATE.md

 - [ ]  Have you assigned yourself to the PR?
 - [ ]  Have you moved the task to “in review” on JIRA?
 - [ ]  Have you checked to ensure all dependencies are up to date?
-- [ ]  Have you checked to ensure its been rebased against the current version of master?
+- [ ]  Have you checked to ensure its been rebased against the current version of main?

 ##### Whilst Reviewing
 - [ ]  Have you run the tests?